Trump’s Syria Withdrawal Decision Ignores Pentagon & State Department, Gives Putin More Power in Region

 — Donald J. Trump (@realDonaldTrump) December 19, 2018

-Iran stands accused by numerous countries of attempting to form an alliance with Syrian President Bashar Assad.
-This would allow them to gain freedom of movement throughout the country, which would give them the ability to engage in an arms transfer to Lebanon, where the militant party Hezbollah resides.
+Iran stands accused by numerous countries of attempting to form an alliance with Syrian President Bashar al-Assad.
+This move would potentially allow Iranian agents to gain freedom of movement throughout the country — which would then give them the ability to engage in an arms transfer to Lebanon, where the militant party Hezbollah resides.
 This move could potentially lead to a strike against Israel, which has long been a target of the group.

+#BREAKING: Trump declares victory against ISIS in Syria, will reportedly withdraw troops https://t.co/JUOxdnsdYf pic.twitter.com/FTSUuszkMy

-Putin would benefit significantly from removing US troops as well.
-The Russian president has long had a close relationship with President Assad.
+Putin would perhaps benefit significantly from removing U.S. troops as well.
+The Russian president has long had a close relationship with President al-Assad.
 Back in 2015, Putin sent warplanes to Syria to help Assad win the war.
-Their close ties are only expected to grow stronger, once America has left the region.
+Their close ties are only expected to grow stronger once America has left the region.

 With the United States out of the picture in Syria, Russia will stand as the dominant military power in the area.
-This will go a long way in maintaining Assad’s power over the region, and will grant Putin a level of influence over Syria not seen before.
+This may go a long way in maintaining Assad’s power over the region, and could grant Putin additional influence over Syria.

 There are no reports yet as to how long the withdrawal from Syria will take, or when it is expected to be completed.